thin-edge/thin-edge.io/docs/src/references/tedge-mapper.md

     c8y/s/ds
     c8y/s/os

    * Debug topics
     c8y/s/e

-  * SmartRest2 topics
+   * Custom template topics
     c8y/s/uc/#
     c8y/t/uc/#
     c8y/q/uc/#
     c8y/c/uc/#
     c8y/s/dc/#
-    c8ys/oc/#

- * c8y JSON topics
+ ### C8Y JSON topics
     c8y/measurement/measurements/create
     c8y/error

 ## Azure Mqtt Topics
 To send or to receive the messages from a Thin Edge device to Azure cloud over mqtt, clients should use the below topics.

- * az/messages/events/  - Use this topic to send the messages from device to cloud.
+ * az/messages/events/  - Use this topic to send the messages device to cloud.
  * az/messages/devicebound/# - Use this topic to subscribe for the messages that were sent from cloud to device.

  The Azure mqtt topics look as below